pohl-michel/Lucas-Kanade-pyramidal-optical-flow-for-3D-image-sequences/README.md

 This repository is the first of a series of three repositories containing code that we used in the research corresponding to the following article:

-Prediction of the motion of chest internal points using a recurrent neural network trained with real-time recurrent learning for latency compensation in lung cancer radiotherapy, Computerized Medical Imaging and Graphics,
+Michel Pohl, Mitsuru Uesaka, Kazuyuki Demachi, Ritu Bhusal Chhatkuli, "Prediction of the motion of chest internal points using a recurrent neural network trained with real-time recurrent learning for latency compensation in lung cancer radiotherapy", Computerized Medical Imaging and Graphics,
 Volume 91,
 2021,